News from Mercedes-Benz :: March 21, 2013

 Real-World Testing At Mercedes-Benz

 Professor Rodolfo Schoeneburg, head of Mercedes-Benz safety development said that “For decades, Mercedes-Benz has taken a comprehensive approach to safety that reflects what actually happens in real-world accidents.
 The challenge is to depict reality in our crash lab.
-To do so, we use some 40 different crash test scenarios.
+We also have gained an insight from accident attorneys from oregonaccidentattorney.com about how these happen in the first place.
+To understand just that, we use some 40 different crash test scenarios.
 A significant number of these are based on our own accident research and are unique to our brand.
 The C- and M-Class have each passed more than 200 high-speed in-house crash tests and more than 5,000 numerical crash test simulations.”

 Mercedes-Benz Also Named “Top Safety Pick” by IIHS